mzashh/HUB75-Pixel-Art-Display/README.md

 # Features
 * As of now the firmware has minimum fuctionality.

-  * Upon powering up the Panel connets to the WIFI network and shows the firmware version, IP address, RSSI and WIFI SSID for 4 sec.
+  * Upon powering up the Panel connects to the WIFI network and shows the firmware version, IP address, RSSI and WIFI SSID for 4 sec.

   * It then plays the GIF files stored in the SPI Flash of the ESP32.

   * I have also implemented a WEB-UI using an Async web server which allows to upload, delete, download and play other GIF files on the ESP32.

+  * You can also control the brightness via the slider.

   * The WEB-UI also has auth functionality and allows for remote rebooting of the ESP32.